rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 and they begged him, saying, Send us to the pigs; let us enter them. ^0512

 So he gave them permission.
-And the unclean spirits came out and entered the pigs; and the herd, numbering about two thousand, rushed down the steep bank into the sea and drowned in the sea. ^0513
+And the unclean spirits came out, and entered the pigs, and the herd, numbering about two thousand, rushed down the steep bank into the sea and were drowned in the sea. ^0513

 The herdsmen fled and told it in the city and in the country.
 And people came to see what it was that had happened. ^0514